 Frequently Asked Questions

-Yes, if you tolerate corn, which is a common ingredient in store bought, aluminum free baking powder, you can use that.
+Yes, if you tolerate corn, which is a common ingredient in store-bought, aluminum-free baking powder, you can use that.
+I recommend my AIP Baking Powder by Legit Bread.

 Absolutely!
 Make the wings in your air fryer and toss with the sauce.